 After breakfast we will make our way via vaporetto to the Dosoduro sestiere (district).
 We love this district for getting away from crowds.
 Meandering east past the church of Santa Maria della Salute (remember from the previous night?) we make our way to Punta della Dogana, a spectacular viewing spot looking out over the San Marco Basin, San Marco Square, the Giudecca and the church of San Giorgio Maggiore.

-Lunch can be taken with the group or on your own.
 After lunch, Jim and Magrit will introduce you to a few of their “Secret Photo Stashes” near our hotel: A back-alley Franciscan church with a pair of lovely and very photogenic cloisters, among the oldest in Venice; A museum housed in what was originally the home of a sixteenth century Venetian Doge (the chief magistrate and leader of the Most Serene Republic of Venice) with a couple of outstanding photo ops; And very close by our hotel, a lovely and quintessential piazetta featuring some of the oldest dwellings in Venice.
 All these locations are close enough to be able to return to them at different times of the day for the “right light.”

 At 6 pm we will make one of the last elevator trips up to the top of San Mark’s clock tower, the Campanile.
 Rising 320 feet above San Marco Square this is a great time to break out your 200mm plus telephoto to capture graphic patterns of church domes, tile rooftops, people, pigeons, and chairs and tables of elegant cafés illuminated by the low slanting light at day’s end.

 Dinner in one of the many fine and off-the-beaten-track restaurants.
 For the best quality and experience, we seek out the ones locals frequent.